-Distribute: Give each student a copy of Final Personal Website - Project Guide.
+Distribute: Give each student a copy of he project guide.

 Discuss: As a class, review the rubric portion of the Project Guide and clarify any questions students have.

 Plan: Finishing Personal Website

 Next you will begin the planning stage of the problem solving process.
 Keep in mind you have limited time to complete this project so you will need to prioritize the work you need to.